-Since the worldwide COVID-19 outbreak in 2020, there is an increasing number of studies that are looking on the changes in travel behavior due to the pandemic.
-Most of the studies focus on the general travel behavior, including daily mileage and mode choices, or focus on changes in trips for specific purposes (e.g., commuting trips and teleworking impacts).
-Several studies focus explicitly on the effect of the Corona pandemic on public transport, mainly looking at the changes and challenges for the public transport of regional (city) or national level.
+Since the worldwide COVID-19 outbreak in 2020, the numbers of studies are increasing which investigate the changes in travel behavior due to the pandemic.
+Most of the studies focus on general travel behavior, including daily mileage and mode choices, or focus on changes in trips for specific purposes (e.g., commuting trips and teleworking impacts).
+Furthermore, several studies explicitly focus on the effect of the Corona pandemic on public transport, mainly looking at the changes and challenges for the public transport on regional (city) or national level.
 We focus the literature review on (1) changes in public use in different regional contexts (mainly case studies for specific EU city or country) and (2) policy and practice implications of the changed mobility patterns due to the pandemic discussed currently in the scientific community.